This is when you know you're in the country. |

 I did ask if we could turn off the maji, like you'd do anywhere else in the world, but this isn't anywhere else in the world, it's here, and you can't turn off the water.
 In defense of my friends, the fundis, pit toilets being the norm, it makes sense that they'd have trouble fixing a western toilet.
 Or have I been here too long?

-Like the loose teeth, someone's
+Like the loose teeth, someone's usually crying.
+Mostly over nothing. |

 1. Enrollment is up from the six original kids to 64.